⚡ The short version

 The candidates who practise with targeted questions and structured answers outperform the ones who wing it.
 Every time.

-AI Career Coach: How It Works and Why Job Seekers Need One in 2026
+AI Career Coach: How It Works for Job Seekers

 Discover how an AI career coach transforms your job search with daily briefings, mock interviews, rejection analysis, and salary negotiation coaching - all inside your job tracker.